The best hotels in Brazzaville

 If you're staying at Hotel Le Relais in Poto-Poto, you're already close to the best local eating in the city.
 Walk 5 minutes east toward the Marché de Poto-Poto for breakfast grilled plantains and Congolese coffee in the morning.
 It costs almost nothing and it's far better than any hotel breakfast buffet in this price range.

-Brazzaville's best neighborhoods
+Brazzaville's best hotel regions

 Centre-Ville is where the action is and where most of our top picks sit.
 If you're here on business or want walkability to the Congo River waterfront and Avenue de l'Indépendance, start there and work outward.